How is Plastic made? A Simple and Detailed Explanation.

 Compounding

-Compounding means mixing various blends within a certain temperature to get formulations of plastics.
+Compounding means mixing various blends within a specific temperature to get formulations of plastics.
 The mixing is carried out using an extruder, fastening the mixture.

 After that, the pallets are brought to the shop floor, where they are processed in injection molding or any other processing method to transform them into finished or semi-finished products.